selfrefactor/rambda/.github/README.md

 juxt<A extends any[], R1>(fns: [(...a: A) => R1]): (...a: A) => [R1]
 ```

+It applies list of function to a list of inputs.

 ```javascript
 const getRange = juxt([ Math.min, Math.max, Math.min ])
 const result = getRange(